Coccidioidomycosis: Classification

 Valley fever is not a contagious disease.
+In some cases, the infection may recur or become chronic.

 Signs and symptoms

 An estimated 60% of people infected with the fungi responsible for coccidioidomycosis have minimal to no symptoms, while 40% will have a range of possible clinical symptoms.
 Of those who do develop symptoms, the primary infection is most often respiratory, with symptoms resembling bronchitis or pneumonia that resolve over a matter of a few weeks.
 In endemic regions, coccidioidomycosis is responsible for 20% of cases of community-acquired pneumonia.
 Notable coccidioidomycosis signs and symptoms include a profound feeling of tiredness, loss of smell and taste, fever, cough, headaches, rash, muscle pain, and joint pain.
 Fatigue can persist for many months after initial infection.
 The classic triad of coccidioidomycosis known as "desert rheumatism" includes the combination of fever, joint pains, and erythema nodosum.

 A minority (3–5%) of infected individuals do not recover from the initial acute infection and develop a chronic infection.
 This can take the form of chronic lung infection or widespread disseminated infection (affecting the tissues lining the brain, soft tissues, joints, and bone).
 Chronic infection is responsible for most of the morbidity and mortality.
-Chronic fibrocavitary disease is manifested by cough (sometimes productive of mucus), fevers, night sweats and weight loss.
+Chronic fibrocavitary disease is manifested by cough (sometimes productive of mucus), fevers, night sweats, and weight loss.
 Osteomyelitis, including involvement of the spine, and meningitis may occur months to years after initial infection.
 Severe lung disease may develop in HIV-infected persons.

 Complications

-Serious complications may occur in patients who have weakened immune systems, including severe pneumonia with respiratory failure and bronchopleural fistulas requiring resection, lung nodules, and possible disseminated form, where the infection spreads throughout the body.
+Serious complications may occur in patients who have weakened immune systems, including severe pneumonia with respiratory failure and bronchopleural fistulas requiring resection, lung nodules, and a possible disseminated form, where the infection spreads throughout the body.
 The disseminated form of coccidioidomycosis can devastate the body, causing skin ulcers, abscesses, bone lesions, swollen joints with severe pain, heart inflammation, urinary tract problems, and inflammation of the brain's lining, which can lead to death.
+Coccidioidomycosis is a common cause of community-acquired pneumonia in the endemic areas of the United States.
+Infections usually occur due to inhalation of the arthroconidial spores after soil disruption.

+A particularly severe case of meningitis caused by Valley fever in 2012 initially received several incorrect diagnoses, such as sinus infections and cluster headaches.
+The patient could not work during the diagnosis and the original search for treatments.
+Eventually, the right treatment was found—albeit with severe side effects—requiring four pills a day and medication administered directly into the brain every 16 weeks.